calliope-project/euro-calliope/README.md

 A model of the European electricity system built using Calliope.

-This repository contains the routines that automatically build the model from source data.
+This repository contains the workflow routines that automatically build the model from source data.

 ## At a glance